 Dress Code

-Whilst working at Out of School Club staff will need to help to set up and pack away the setting, prepare food, facilitate craft activities and engage in physical activities with the children.
+Whilst working at S4A staff will need to help to set up and pack away the setting, prepare food, facilitate craft activities and engage in physical activities with the children.
 The clothing and footwear worn should be chosen accordingly, taking into account comfort, health and safety, and practicality.
 Revealing or excessively tight clothing is not acceptable.

 Whilst on duty all staff should wear the approved S4A clothing at all times.